 The organization of the paper is as follows.
 Section 2 describes the general method of business cycle accounting, which is basically the same as that in Chari et al. (2002a, 2004) but includes a simplification, i.e., an assumption of perfect foresight, and some modifications in exposition.
 Section 3 reports the BCA results for the 1990s and the 1920s in Japan.
 Section 4 describes the new method of BCA with the capital wedge and presents the the results of the new BCA for the 1990s in Japan and the Great Depression in the United States.
-Section 5 provides some concluding remarks.
+A simple theoretical model of depression that is consistent with both the original and the new BCA is described in Section 5.
+Section 6 provides some concluding remarks.